aclicks/MotorsportStakes/README.md

 ### Dynamic Betting Status

 Admins can control when users can make changes to their teams, preventing unfair advantages during race periods.
+A countdown timer shows users when betting will close.

 ## 🤝 Contributing